Patbox/polymer/MODS.md

 ## Amazing Chest (1.19.2)
-*Amazing Chest* adds a new "Sorting Chest" block to your world that will will automatically pull matching items into itself from any connected hopper chain.
+*Amazing Chest* adds a new "Sorting Chest" block to your world that will automatically pull matching items into itself from any connected hopper chain.

 ### Links: